How Paul Ryan Won Over Every House Republican (Except For One)

 When the House GOP held their internal elections behind closed doors in November, at least four conservative lawmakers left the room so they wouldn’t have to audibly register their discontent with the speaker.
 Reps.
 Thomas Massie (R-Ky.), Walter Jones (R-N.C.), Paul Gosar (R-Ariz.) and Louie Gohmert (R-Texas) went into an antechamber of the sprawling Ways and Means Committee room and waited until the vote was over.

-But exactly seven weeks later, only Massie spoke out in public opposition to Ryan.
+But exactly seven weeks later, only Massie, who is not part of the Freedom Caucus, spoke out in public opposition to Ryan.

 “To drain the swamp, Daniel Webster,” Massie said, voting for the same Florida representative who ran for the speaker’s job in 2015.
-Webster didn’t win then either, but his earlier call to reform the closed procedures of the House had helped derail former Speaker John Boehner (R-Ohio).
+Webster didn’t win then either, but the desire to reform the closed procedures of the House that he ran on helped derail former Speaker John Boehner (R-Ohio).

 A little more than a year since Webster’s bid, not much has changed in the House.
 Contrary to his promises, members of the House Freedom Caucus told The Huffington Post, Ryan hasn’t opened up the legislative process.
 He may have even clamped down on it further, with GOP leaders now restricting which amendments can get a vote on appropriations bills.